Heckle1/ansible-osc-examples/README.md

 Some usefull Ansible receip for Outscale

 # Outscale Endpoints
-If you want to work with Outscale please respect those 3 following rules
+If you want to work with Outscale please follow those rules:

 1. To be able to use Outscale you should us both "region" and "ec2_url" in your Ansible role